E-Moynul/ros2_modular_diffbot/README.md

 <br>

 * **The Integration:** RLSOK utilizes this DiffBot's architecture as a standard baseline to test and manage physical robot configurations, specifically bridging the gap between Gazebo simulations and physical hardware via the custom TCP/WiFi node.
-* **Official Documentation:** Check out the [Step-by-step DiffBot guide on RLSOK (v1.5.2)](https://github.com/realitywarden/rlsok/blob/v1.5.2/docs/diffbot-saved-review.md) which uses this exact repository as the standard baseline.
+* **Official Documentation:** Check out the [Step-by-step DiffBot guide on RLSOK (v1.5.3)][https://github.com/realitywarden/rlsok/blob/v1.5.3/docs/diffbot-saved-review.md] ,which uses this exact repository as the standard baseline.

 ---